Emergency telephone number: 1122

 1122 is an emergency telephone number in Pakistan.
 It can be used to call for fire and medical emergencies.

+1554

+It is used by the Association of Municipal Fire and Emergency Corps (ASOBOMBD) in Guatemala.

 Standardisation

 ITU standard: 112 or 911

 The International Telecommunication Union has officially set two standard emergency phone numbers for countries to use in the future.
 AP reports that member states have agreed that either 911 or 112 should be designated as emergency phone numbers – 911 is more commonly used in the Americas, while 112 is standard across the EU and in many other countries worldwide.

 IP telephony

 In January 2008, the Internet Engineering Task Force released a set of RFC documents pertaining to emergency calls in IP networks.

 Mobile telephony

 Mobile phones can be used in countries with different emergency numbers.
 This means that a traveller visiting a foreign country does not have to know the local emergency numbers.
 The mobile phone and the SIM card have a preprogrammed list of emergency numbers.
 When the user tries to set up a call using an emergency number known by a GSM or 3G phone, the special emergency call setup takes place.
 The actual number is not even transmitted into the network, but the network redirects the emergency call to the local emergency desk.
-Most GSM mobile phones can dial emergency numbers even when the phone keyboard is locked, the phone is without a SIM card, emergency number is entered instead of the PIN or there is not a network signal (busy network).
+Most GSM mobile phones can dial emergency numbers even when the phone keyboard is locked, the phone is without a SIM card, the emergency number is entered instead of the PIN or there is no network signal (busy network).

 Most GSM mobile phones have 112, and 911 as pre-programmed emergency numbers that are always available.
 The SIM card issued by the operator can contain additional country-specific emergency numbers that can be used even when roaming abroad.
 The GSM network can also update the list of well-known emergency numbers when the phone registers to it.

 Using an emergency number recognized by a GSM phone like 112 instead of another emergency number may be advantageous, since GSM phones and networks give special priority to emergency calls.
 A phone dialing an emergency service number not recognized by it may refuse to roam onto another network, leading to trouble if there is no access to the home network.
 Dialing a known emergency number like 112 forces the phone to try the call with any available network.

 On some networks, a GSM phone without a SIM card may be used to make emergency calls, and most GSM phones accept a larger list of emergency numbers without SIM card, such as 112, 911, 118, 119, 000, 110, 08, and 999.

 However, some GSM networks will not accept emergency calls from phones without a SIM card.
 For example, to decrease the risk of nuisance calls, French and British networks typically did not allow emergency calls without a SIM card.
+For France case, it was decided by law in 2004, reducing of 40% the number of "wasted incoming calls" that has been avoided.